cloudposse/atmos/website/docs/cli/commands/terraform/terraform-workspace.md

 :::note Purpose
-Use this command to calculate the `terraform` workspace for an Atmos component (from the context variables and stack config), then run `terraform init -reconfigure`, then select the workspace by executing the `terraform workspace select` command.
+Use this command to calculate the `terraform` workspace for an Atmos component (from the context variables and stack config), then run `terraform init -reconfigure` and then select the workspace by executing the `terraform workspace select` command.
 :::

 ## Usage